 Issuing stock for non-cash assets

-By: Rashid Javed | Updated on: December 25th, 2021
+By: Rashid Javed | Updated on: July 10th, 2023

-1. The fair value of the stock is $260,000 and the fair market value of land cannot be reliably determined.
+1. The fair value of stock is $260,000 and the fair market value of land cannot be reliably determined.

-2. The fair market value of the land is $280,000 and the fair market value of the stock cannot be reliably determined.
+2. The fair market value of land is $280,000 and the fair market value of the stock cannot be reliably determined.

 3. The board of directors seeks the help of a professional valuer who values the land at $270,000.